Open access policy

 Multiple, Redundant, or Concurrent Publication

 In general, papers which fundamentally describe the same research are banned from being published in more than one journal.
 Committing such act constitutes unethical publishing behavior and is unacceptable.
 Submitting manuscripts which have been published as copyrighted material elsewhere is strictly prohibited.
 Moreover, manuscripts under review by the journal should not be resubmitted to copyrighted publications.
 However, by submitting a manuscript, the author(s) retains the rights to the published material.
-In case of publication, they are consenting to the use of their work under a CC-BY license [creativecommons.org], which allows others to copy, distribute, and transmit the work as well as to adapt the work and use it for commercial purposes.
+In case of publication, they are consenting to the use of their work under Creative Commons Attribution 4.0 License (CC BY 4.0).

 Authorship of the Paper